gcxchange-gcechange/appsvc_fnc_sitereview/README.md

 - Reports.Read.All - Read all usage reports
 - Sites.Read.All - Read items in all site collections
 - Group.ReadWrite.All - Read and write all groups
+- User.Read.All - Read all users' full profiles
 - Mail.Send - Send mail as any user
 ### App Only
 - http://sharepoint/content/sitecollection - Full Control